What are the most popular tours from Phuket?

 a) It’s a major tourist attraction, so expect a lot of people at midday, which spoils a bit the exotic feeling

-To book a such day trip, you can ask any travel agent, or even better, hire a local driver with a van to customise the trip according to your own preferences, it is cheap and super comfortable, between 2,400 and 2,700 baht, depending how far your hotel is to the south.
+To book this day trip, you can ask any travel agent, or even better, hire a local driver with a van to customise the trip according to your own preferences.
+It is cheap and super comfortable, between 2,400 and 2,700 baht, depending on how far your hotel is from the south.
 See here a list of private vans.

 (about 1,300 baht for both islands – full day)